 1. Pick the right itinerary.
 Short cruise itineraries include a varying number of in-port and sea days, so choose the one that best fits your preferences.
 Some people find “at sea” days boring, while others relish the chance to relax and unwind aboard their floating resort.
 Many year-round short cruises depart from Florida and visit the Bahamas, Cuba or ports in Mexico.
 Other seasonal cruises may depart from other homeports throughout the United States and Canada, offering guests a quick vacation getaway at sea.

 2. Choose your flights wisely.
 Flight cancellations and delays are quite common these days.
 Government regulations require all cruise passengers to check in well before departure or be denied boarding.
 Many cruise lines require arrival onboard the ship 2-3 hours before departure.
 With a short cruise, you have little time to spare if you miss the ship.
-In order to allow plenty of cushion room, avoid tight flight connections and plan to arrive at your departure port early in the day.
+In order to allow plenty of cushion room, plan to arrive at your departure port a day early if possible and avoid tight flight connections.
 If you're purchasing transfers from the airport to your ship, check with your travel agent or cruise line to find out when those depart.
-Many cruise passengers arrive a full day in advance and spend the night to avoid potential problems.
+If you can’t arrive a full day in advance, plan to at least arrive early in the morning.
 In any case, strongly consider purchasing travel insurance.

 7. Work out dining arrangements immediately.
 Check out the available restaurant options.
 If you did not receive the dining time, table size, or seating location of choice, visit the dining room as soon as you arrive on the ship and find out if changes can be made.
-In addition, if you’d like to try out the alternative restaurants, make those reservations in advance or as soon as you arrive onboard.
+In addition, if you’d like to try out the specialty dining restaurants, make those reservations well in advance or as soon as you arrive on board.
 Special money-saving dining and beverage packages may also be available, too.

 10. Relax and get ready to set sail.
 Ease into the experience and get into the short cruise frame of mind.
 As the ship leaves the pier, join the gang at the sail away party and leave all your worries behind.
 When it comes to fun, budget-friendly short cruises are definitely in the money.